Ude14/Split-it/README.md

 # Split-it
-Repository with the Split.it project
+Repository with the Split.it project.